 Below is a short overview of both the first video codecs as well as audio codecs and how they evolved.

 The reason why people often confuse codecs with formats is that traditionally codecs are linked with formats.
 The Sorenson codec used to be licensed exclusively to Apple, hence Sorenson was only to be found in MOV files.
-The original DivX codec was a hacked Microsoft MPEG-4 codec used in the first pirated AVI movies, so DivX is often confused with AVI.
+The original DivX codec was a hacked Microsoft MPEG-4 codec used in the first pirated AVI movies, hence DivX is often confused with AVI.
 And with the name correction of the non-standard AVI into DIVX, it is clear that a file with a ‘divx’ extension is only intended to use the DivX codec.

 However, MOV supports a myriad of other codecs next to Sorenson, and the same goes for MKV, AVI, and DIVX.
 Technically spoken there's no reason why you couldn't use a WMV stream inside an AVI or MOV file, or a Sorenson stream in a WMV file.
 The only barriers against this are potential lack of support in the format for advanced features of the codec, and legal barriers.
 MOV files actually exist with DivX video streams inside them.
 Having an MP3 audio track in a MOV has become quite common, even though the standard QuickTime software does not give you the option to use this codec for audio.
 Even though the original AVI specification didn't allow to use the DivX or MP3 codec, the amount of AVI files with these codecs is now to be counted in the millions.